itsPamu/itsPamu/README.md

 ## Hi there, I'm Pamudi Abeykoon! 👋
-### A passionate developer exploring the world of UI/UX design while building scalable and user-friendly web & mobile applications.
-I love creating seamless, interactive, and visually appealing digital experiences that make technology more accessible and enjoyable.
+### A passionate developer diving into UI/UX design while building scalable, user-friendly web & mobile applications.
+✨ I love crafting seamless and visually stunning digital experiences that not only look great but feel great too!

+- 🔭 Currently working on: Creating apps that look good, feel good, and work great!
+- 🌱 Learning & Exploring: UI/UX, design systems, animations, and making the web a prettier place 🌍🎨
+- 📫 Drop me an email if you love tech, design, or just geeking out over cool apps!
+    📩 Email: pamudiabeykoon4@gmail.com
+- ⚡ Fun fact: ..
 <!--
 **PamudiAbeykoon/PamudiAbeykoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.